mtps3/Mtps3.github.io/_posts/2016-02-09-sharifctf2016-kiuar.md

 changed every time a new connection is established, but the length was fixed.
 The server would also reject any input with less than 5 characters.

+Our approach was to just loop over all integers and calculate MD5 hashes until one matches the given bits.

 This seemed quite easy at first, but the server would not accept my computed values.
 Thankfully, my colleague did interpret the task differently; he found out that we needed to compute the MD5 of the *hex string representation* of the